 - College of Arts and Sciences

-- College of Business
+- Lutgert College of Business

-- College of Health Professions and Social Work
+- Marieb College of Health and Human Services

-- College of Education
+- · College of Education

-- College of Professional Studies Engineering
+- Whitaker College of Engineering

-- Library Services
+- Wilson G. Bradshaw Library

+- School of Entrepreneurship

-As new academic units evolve, additional PRCs will be created In accordance with the CBA.
-Each PRC will consist of a minimum of five multi-year and/or tenured faculty members elected from among the inunit associate and full professors in the unit.
-In the rare circumstance where there is not a sufficient number of faculty in the college/unit with such ranks, the requirement may be waived.
+As new academic units are established, additional PRCs will be created.
+Each PRC will consist of a minimum of five multi-year and/or tenured faculty members elected from among the in-unit faculty.
+The qualifications may be waived when there is an insufficient number of faculty members in the college/unit who meet the above mentioned qualifications.

-The in-unit faculty in each unit will elect, by secret ballot, the individuals who will serve on that unit's PRC.
-All members will be elected to serve for a period of two years.
-Faculty members may be reelected to serve on the PRC.
-The chair of each PRC shall be a member of that committee elected by fellow committee members.
-The chair will serve a one-year term and can be reelected for subsequent terms.
-The chair will be responsible for convening meetings and coordinating reviews with the faculty member to be evaluated, the faculty member's supervisor, and any other individuals authorized to participate in the review process.
+The in-unit faculty in each unit will elect the individuals who will serve on that unit's PRC.
+PRC members serve for a two-year term and may be re-elected to serve additional terms.
+The chair of each PRC shall be a member of that committee, elected annually by fellow committee members.
+The chair will serve a one-year term and can be re-elected for subsequent terms.